 1. Time travel in Old Town Sanmachi Suji

 Spending hours soaking in this area’s vibe, comprised of three long, narrow, pedestrian lanes (Ichi-no-machi, Ni-no-machi, San-no-machi) is delightful.
-While listening to the water gurgle through the canals and photographing the bicycles and lanterns lining the lanes, it’s easy to lose track of time.
+While listening to the water gurgle through the canals and photographing the bicycles and lanterns lining the lanes, it’s easy to lose track of time admiring Takayama attractions.

-Adding to the character is the aged wood and sliding doors of these historic, two-story homes.
+Adding to the character are the historic, two-story homes’ aged wood and sliding doors.
 After the shops close and crowds disperse at 5PM, it’s even easier to imagine this town hundreds of years ago.

 Staring through a window displaying Ninja armor and weapons will transport your imagination to the former Samurai era.